Considering buying a prime lens but can’t decide between a 35mm and a 50mm lens?

 The only difference I can find between a kit lens and any other lens is in the build quality.
 The standard kit lens mount is plastic.
 For more expensive lenses the mount is metal.
 This simply means that kit lenses are more easily and cheaply mass-produced – but the glass that is used in the kit lens is the same glass that is used in more expensive lenses.

-In the “old film days” the most common size of camera was the 35mm – this size is a reference to the size of the negative used.
+In the “old film days” the most common size of camera was the 35mm – this size is a reference to the size of the negative used – not the size of the camera body.

-The standard “kit lens” in those days (IE the lens that came with the camera) is a 50mm.
+The standard “kit lens” in those days (IE the lens that came with the camera) is a 50mm – as per the photo centre right.

-There were other film sizes such as 126, 4×5 etc but in all cases these were based on the size of the negative.
+There were other film sizes such as 126, 4×5 etc and in all cases the film size referred to the size of the negative.

 With the introduction of digital photography film became obsolete (much like the dinosaurs and Kodak!) and was replaced by sensor size.

-Things started getting complicated when we got the option of a Full Frame (FX) or a Crop Sensor (DX) a smaller sensor which meant a smaller body.
+Consumers now had the option of a Full Frame (FX) or a Crop Sensor (DX) camera – the latter being a smaller sensor and a smaller body.

 Suddenly a 35mm or a 50mm weren’t the same when fitted to different bodies and a whole new learning curve was needed.